experimentalpolitics/immigration/material/design.md

 7. Very conservative
 8. Not sure

-**[party]** Generally speaking, do you think of yourself as a Republican, a Democrat, an independent, or other?e
+**[party]** Generally speaking, do you think of yourself as a Republican, a Democrat, an independent, or other?

 1. Republican
 2. Democrat